jvitku/vivae/vivaeplugin/README.md

 * start the simulation and simulate several seconds of the system (the agent should attempt to drive along the road)
 * stop the simulation
 * show the Nengo interactive simulation window (this resets the system (resets the Nengoros network and Vivae simulaiton))

+# TODO

+* Destroy() : When deleting VivaeNeuralModule by the Jython script (e.g. net.add with the same name), it is OK.
+However, when deleting the node from Nengo gui, the j.dispose() in the destroy() method is not released until the synchronousService from the Nengoros crashes.
+It seems as some concurrency problem.
+Probably the problem is that the Simulator core (Jframe) contains also SimulatorControls, which communicate with Nengo (concurency) and therefore cannot be destroyed.

+* Decide the question whether support connecting multidimensional terminations/origins in the Nengoros or leave it as TODO